tanmayvaij/snapcube/readme.md

-# 🎲 CloneCube
+# 🎲 Snapcube

 > **Clone and recreate project structures with a single command!** 🚀

-CloneCube is a powerful CLI tool that allows you to save your project structure to JSON and recreate it anywhere.
+Snapcube is a powerful CLI tool that allows you to save your project structure to JSON and recreate it anywhere.
 Perfect for project templates, backups, or sharing project scaffolds with your team.

 ## ✨ Features